vkbishu/vkbishu/README.md

 I am Venkatesh bishu.
 A **frontend engineer** who love to:

-- write clean codes
-- create setup for application
+- develop setup for application
 - develop applications that can solve real world problem
 - talk about modern web technolgies
 - contribute to open source projects